fortierkids1/KnowledgeBase/Level 1/Compound Subsystem.md

 ```

-`[!!flame|Cleanup Note|var(--color-cyan-rgb)]` We *could* also just move the whole Builder calls directly in the wrapper, or directly into the Example file itself!
+`[!!flame|Cleanup Note|var(--color-cyan-rgb)]` We *could* also just move the whole Builder calls directly in the wrapper, or directly into the Example file itself and clean up the constructor and passing entirely.
 Depending on the goals, this may or may not be ideal.
 Sometimes having access to each side is nice, so consider leaving yourself an easy option should the need arise.

 ```java
 //Example of the streamlined, cleaned up code.
 The individual sides are now not accessable without going through our wrapper.